School leaver celebrations, sometimes known as ‘schoolies’, are a chance to have a good time and celebrate the end of your school life.

 If you are in an accident or witness an accident, call Triple Zero (000) immediately.

-For information about what to do if your car breaks down and staying safe in your vehicle, visit the road safety page
+For information about what to do if your car breaks down and staying safe in your vehicle, visit our road safety page.

 We’ll be highly visible across the state, especially in popular school leaver locations like the Mornington Peninsula, the Great Ocean Road and Phillip Island.